 (Out of print) Available used on Amazon

-I first came across A Rap on Race almost 30 years ago when living in Amsterdam, staying in the corner library room off of a friend’s living room, in a sleeping bag on top of blankets on the floor.
-It was early summer and I was working late nights in an illegal casino, full of illegal people, illegal money and illegal crimes, and I was serving tea.
+I first came across A Rap on Race almost 30 years ago when living in Amsterdam, staying in the corner library room off of a friend’s living room, in a sleeping bag on blankets on the floor.
+It was early summer and I was working late nights in an illegal casino, full of illegal people, illegal money, and illegal crimes, and I was serving tea.
 I had a bicycle I’d named George for some reason, and would bike to one of the clubs to dance off work stress after the illicit casino.

 Returning to the apartment early one morning the book fell onto me as I clambered into my sleeping bag and laid down on my soft pile to sleep.
 Picking up the book and starting to read, sleeping left me.

 A Rap on Race is a seven-and-a-half hour conversation taped over a weekend in August 1970 in New York, between anthropologist Margaret Mead and activist, writer and social critic James Baldwin, by then aged 46.
 They hadn’t previously met.
 The book was published in 1971.